isabella232/mobile-services.pt-BR/help/using/in-app-messaging/t-create-push-message/c-audience-push-message.md

 ## Configure audience segments {#section_A92C60885A30421B8150820EC1CCBF13}

-1. Acesse a página Público-alvo para obter uma nova mensagem de push.
+1. Vá para a página Público-alvo para obter uma nova mensagem de push.

    For more information, see [Create a push message](/help/using/in-app-messaging/t-create-push-message/t-create-push-message.md).